tom1484/Parallel-Programming-2025-Final/assets/CODEBASE.md

     float end_x, end_y;       // Segment end point
     float normal_x, normal_y; // Outward normal (normalized)
-    int exists;               // Whether this cell has a segment (0 or 1) };
+    int exists;               // Whether this cell has a segment (0 or 1) int inside;               // Whether this cell is inside a solid object (0 or 1) };
 ```